.NET HELP

 PDF Generation from HTML

-Convert HTML, CSS, and JavaScript to PDF. supports two modern web standards: media queries and responsive design. handy for using HTML and CSS to dynamically decorate PDF documents, invoices, and reports.
+Convert HTML, CSS, and JavaScript to PDF.
+Supports modern web standards like media queries and responsive design, making it handy for using HTML and CSS to dynamically decorate PDF documents, invoices, and reports.

 PDF Editing

 It is possible to add text, images, and other material to already-existing PDFs.
-Extract text and images from PDF files. merge many PDFs into a single file.
-Split PDF files up into several distinct papers.
+Extract text and images from PDF files.
+Merge many PDFs into a single file.
+Split PDF files into several distinct documents.
 Add headers, footers, annotations, and watermarks.

 PDF Conversion

 Convert Word, Excel, and image files among other file types to PDF format.
-Converting PDF to image (PNG, JPEG, etc.).
+Convert PDF to image (PNG, JPEG, etc.).

 Performance and Reliability